-- 2.8 In developing a licensing process, consideration should be given to 'pre-licensing' processes, for example, steps that provide for early feedback (and potentially approval) on potential sites and on design features for construction and operation of nuclear installations.
+2.42.8 In developing a licensing process, consideration should be given to 'pre-licensing' processes, for example, steps that provide for early feedback, (and potentially approval, on potential sites and feedback-on-the design features for construction or operation of nuclear installations.
 Pre-licensing processes can include early engagement between vendors, licence applicants (or potential applicants) and the regulatory body.
-This approach may be especially appropriate for first-of-a-kind designs and designs with innovative technology that are still in various stages of development (see also para.
-2.29).
+This approach may be especially applicable appropriate for first-of-a-kind designs and designs with innovative technology that are still in various stages of development (see also para.
+2.2829).
 A pre-licensing process could be designed to help minimize duplication of effort through the different steps and, where possible, allow for some steps to be conducted in parallel.
-When used, it should establish a clear division of responsibilities at the various steps, between the regulatory body, vendor and operating organization and should include options for early public information.
+When used, it should establish a clear division of responsibilities at the various steps, between regulators, vendorsthe regulatory body, vendor and operating organizations organization and eould include options for early public information.
 Any such processes should ensure that the most important safety issues (including their interactions with security and safeguards) are dealt with properly in the pre-licensing phase.
-Pre-licensing does not replace the licensing process and does not provide an authorization.
+Pre-licensing does not replace the licensing process and does not provide a certification.an authorization.
 However, the outcomes of any pre-licensing engagement should be documented and referred to during subsequent licensing processes, as applicable.
 Further recommendations are provided in para.
+3.2.

-3.2. - 2.9 Licences may be granted: - (a) For a specific time period (e.g. 10 years, 40 years), or for a specific stage in the lifetime of the nuclear installation (e.g. construction, operation).
-In such a case, a mechanism should be established to ensure that the person or organization responsible for the nuclear installation and its activities remains responsible for safety, security and safeguards at the installation, even if the licence has expired, unless the site has been removed from regulatory control. - (b) For an indefinite period of time (a permanent licence), under certain conditions and until the licence is officially terminated by the regulatory body. - (c) For a specific activity or a specific condition of the nuclear installation (e.g. temporary storage of spent fuel). - 2.10 The licensing process should include demonstration of the fulfilment of a set of regulatory requirements applicable to a nuclear installation and formal submissions by an applicant.
-The licensing process may also include agreements and commitments made between the regulatory body, other authorities, and/or the applicant. - 2.11 The legal framework of the State should ensure that nuclear related activities are only conducted after proper authorization by the regulatory body.
-The legal framework should also set out the responsibilities for issuing a licence or other type of authorization.
-Depending on the system used in the particular State, different authorizations may be issued by different authorities. - 2.12 Once an application has been accepted and a licence has been issued, subsequent licensing activities and arrangements may be undertaken between the licensee and the regulatory body.
-These may include requests for additional documentation or safety demonstrations or for further activities, including, in some States, the construction of additional facilities on the site. - 2.13 Requirement 23 of GSR Part 1 (Rev. 1) [1] states:
+2.52.9 Licences may be granted:

+- (a) For a specific time period (e.g. 10 years, 40 years), or for a specific stage in the lifetime of the nuclear installation (e.g. construction, operation).
+In such a case, a mechanism should be established to ensure that the person or organization responsible for the nuclear installation and its activities remains responsible for safety, security and safeguards at the installation, even if the licence has expired, unless the site has been removed from regulatory control; - (b) For an indefinite period of time (a permanent licence), under certain conditions and until the licence is officially terminated by the regulatory body; - (c) For a specific activity or a specific condition of the nuclear installation (e.g. temporary storage of spent fuel).

+2.62.10 The licensing process involves should include demonstration of the fulfilment of a set of regulatory requirements applicable to a nuclear installation and formal submissions by an applicant.
+The licensing process may also include agreements and commitments made between the regulatory body, other authorities, and/or the applicant.

+2.72.11 The legal framework of the State is required to should ensure that nuclear related activities are only conducted after proper authorization by the regulatory body.
+The legal framework should also set out the responsibilities for issuing a licence or other type of authorization-and, in particular, determine who is empowered to issue licences or other authorizations (see Requirements 2 and 3 of GSR Part 1 (Rev. 1) [1]).
+Depending on the system used in the particular State, different authorizations may be issued by different authorities.

+2.82.12 Once an application has been accepted and a licence has been issued, subsequent licensing process-activities and arrangements may be undertaken between the licensee and the regulatory body.
+These may include requests for additional documentation or demonstrationsafety demonstrations or for carrying out further activities, including, in some States, the construction of additional facilities on the site.

+2.42.13 Requirement 23 of GSR Part 1 (Rev. 1) [1] states: